sakhawy/StrongholdShitposter/README.md

 ![](./Attachments/Pasted%20image%2020210507140235.png)

-You'll notice that the values assigned to `iVar3` is similar to **the prices of different types of units** in the game.
+You'll notice that the values assigned to `iVar3` are similar to **the prices of different types of units** in the game.
 So it's safe to assume the if statements check the type of the soldier, `iVar3` is the soldier's price, and the address is the gold.

 Before I continued diving into the function I needed to know a little bit more about its parameters.